ThomasDevoogdt/cloudflare-ddns/README.md

 Simple Cloudflare DDNS update script for domain and subdomains.
 I just created a quick and dirty sketch to update my personal DDNS records.
 It should be enough for most users, feel free to use.

+In the config.json file is:

+&nbsp;&nbsp;&nbsp;&nbsp;email: email of the cloudflare account

+&nbsp;&nbsp;&nbsp;&nbsp;key: the global api key

 ## usage

 ```bash